Skip to content

 logster-classifier-<ver>.tgz The LogsterClassifier LLM model server — the OpenAI-compatible endpoint that produces Logster's authoritative verdict.
 A GPU node (needs nvidia.com/gpu).

-logster-<ver>.tgz The Logster application stack — normalizer, inference, alerts, API, dashboard, plus Kafka (operator-managed), Elasticsearch, Logstash and Redis.
+logster-<ver>.tgz The Logster application stack — normalizer, inference, alerts, API, dashboard, plus Kafka (operator-managed), Elasticsearch, Vector and Redis.
 Any worker nodes, entirely under the default restricted-v2 SCC (no privileged access).

 Install order matters.
 Deploy the classifier chart first: it publishes the model endpoint URL that the application chart's inference service must be given at install time.
 Then deploy the application chart and point it at that endpoint.